top of page

 • Develop and maintain a Medical Waste Management Plan outlining segregation, packaging, storage, transportation, treatment, and disposal procedures.

-• Contract only with licensed transporters and authorized treatment/disposal facilities.
+• Only contract with licensed transporters and authorized treatment/disposal facilities.

 • Maintain detailed records and manifests for a minimum of five years.